Unturned

 ODDITIES

-Denezkhin Kamen Reserve Mining Fissure: Just northeast of the lighthouse is a large mining operation which seems to have discovered something that should have remained untouched.
+Denezkhin Kamen Reserve Mining Fissure: Just northeast of the lighthouse is a large mine which seems to have discovered something that should have remained untouched.
 A crack emanating otherworldly energy sits at the bottom of the mining reservoir.

 Blood Cave: On the part of land directly north of Vizhay lies a mysterious cave whose exterior is smeared with a massive amount of blood.
-It seems Chimeras and Icky Bugs have a higher chance of spawning here, but that may just be a sort of placebo effect and they just end up spawning there regardless due to the spawning system for animals.
+It seems animals have a higher chance of spawning here, but that may just be a sort of placebo effect and they just end up spawning there regardless due to the spawning system.
 There is no loot of mention here.

 The Serpent Queen: Unarguably the most challenging NPC to visit (and with no reward to mention), this slimy snake empress is found in the deepest depths of the Ancient Frozen Lake.
 There was a challenge hosted previously by the map creator in which it was a race to find her.
 Not only do you need to go through hordes of Krosovos and mummy zombies, but you also need to bring explosives to break a wall leading to her chamber.
 I hope she will have more of a use in future updates!